jcsirot/playbooks/analyzer/README.md

 Usage
 -----

-On ubuntu, install remina, on OS/X, install RDP from the appstore.
+On ubuntu, install remmina, on OS/X, install RDP from the appstore.

 On any RDP client, add an entry to connect to $LAPTOP_IP, login: trudy, pass: trudy.